 NCAR’s wildfire modeling system ingests observations of fire location from satellites and aircraft, data from land fuel models, and detailed information on the elevation and terrain.
 NCAR has also worked with end users, including the Colorado Division of Fire Prevention and Control, to deliver the results of the modeling in a format that is usable for emergency responders.
 The NCAR system includes such critical details as flame length, rate of spread, heat release, smoke concentration, turbulence intensity, down/updraft regions, and more.

 NCAR scientists also use wildfire behavior models to simulate fires after the fact.
 This provides experts with a virtual laboratory to explore the relative importance of the many factors — such as fuel moisture, winds, or terrain — that contribute to a particular fire’s growth and movement.

-Finally, NCAR scientists are partnering with university collaborators to develop a new computational platform to predict wildfire risks days to weeks before a blaze occurs.
+Finally, NCAR scientists are working to predict wildfire risks in days, weeks, and even months in advance.
+For example, NCAR researchers recently developed a method that analyzes precipitation, temperatures, drought, and other climate conditions in the winter and spring in order to predict the extent of wildfires across the western United States during the following summer.
+NCAR is also partnering with university collaborators to develop a new computational platform to predict wildfire risks days to weeks before a blaze occurs.
 This information will help wildfire managers, emergency responders, and utility companies better anticipate where and when fires may ignite so they can plan and mobilize their resources in advance.